LuchoLeonel/100-solidity-questions/solidity-questions.md

 ## Advanced

-1. What addresses to the ethereum precompiles live at? x
+1. What addresses to the ethereum precompiles live at?
+Ethereum precompiles behave like smart contracts built into the Ethereum protocol.
+The nine precompiles live in addresses 0x01 to 0x09.
+Precompiles do not execute inside a smart contract, they are part of the Ethereum client specification.
+Most precompiles don’t have a solidity wrapper (with ecrecover being the sole exception).
+You’ll need to call the address directly with addressOfPrecompile.staticcall(…) or use assembly.
+Although none of the precompiled contracts are state changing, the solidity function that calls them cannot be pure because the solidity compiler has no way of inferring that a staticcall won’t change the state.

+Address 0x01: ecRecover
+ECRecover is the precompile for recovering an address from a hash and a digital signature for that hash, i.e. determining who signed it if the signature is valid.

+Address 0x02 and 0x03: SHA-256 and RIPEMD-160
+Both of these precompiles will hash the bytes supplied in the calldata.
+Why does Ethereum support SHA-256 and RIPEMD-160?
+Bitcoin makes heavy use of SHA256 the way Ethereum makes heavy use of keccak256.
+However, Bitcoin addresses use RIPEMD-160 to hash the public key and make the public address more compact.

+Address 0x04: Identity
+The identity precompile copies one region of memory to another.
+Ethereum doesn’t have a “memcopy” opcode (an opcode to copy one region in memory to another).
+Normally, you’d have to MLOAD a word of memory onto the stack and then MSTORE it to copy it, and you’d have to do the copy word by word.
+With the identity precompile, you can copy a contiguous set of 32 byte words in one go, rather than one byte at a time.

+Address 0x05: Modexp
+The address 0x05 implements the formula base**exp % mod.
+It returns the result from the given data.

+Address 0x06 and 0x07 and 0x08: ecAdd, ecMul, and ecPairing (EIP-196 and EIP-197)
+These precompiles are used to make zero knowledge proof cryptography more efficient.
+In fact, you can see all three precompiles being used in the Tornado Cash zero knowledge proof verifier:

+Elliptic Curve Addition: staticcall to address(6) Elliptic Curve Multiplication: staticcall to address(7) Elliptic Curve Pairing: static call to address(8)

+Address 0x09: Blake2 (EIP-152)
+The Blake2 hash is the preferred hash of zcash.
+Similar to SHA256 and RIPEMD-160, Blake2 was added to enable Ethereum to validate claims about transactions on that blockchain.
+This precompile was added in EIP152.

-2. How does Solidity manage the function selectors when there are more than 4 functions? x
+2. How does Solidity manage the function selectors when there are more than 4 functions?

-3. How does ABI encoding vary between calldata and memory, if at all? x
+3. How does ABI encoding vary between calldata and memory, if at all?
+The main difference is that dinamic types in calldata also have an offset (where the variable start).
+Also, in memory you can't have a dynamic size array.

-4. What is the difference between how a uint64 and uint256 are abi-encoded in calldata? x
+4. What is the difference between how a uint64 and uint256 are abi-encoded in calldata?
+There is no difference neither in calldata nor memory, the variables are padded in such a way that they are a 32 bytes number.
+The only difference will be in storage.

-5. What is read-only reentrancy? x
+5. What is read-only reentrancy?
+The read-only reentrancy is a reentrancy scenario where a view the function is reentered, which in most cases is unguarded as it does not modify the contract’s state.
+However, if the state is inconsistent, wrong values could be reported.
+While the reentered contract cannot be affected by its view function, others reading the contract’s state can.
+As In result, other protocols blindly relying on a return value (e.g. from Oracles or Price Feeds) can be tricked into reading the wrong state to perform unwanted actions.

-6. If you deploy an empty Solidity contract, what bytecode will be present on the blockchain, if any? x
+6. If you deploy an empty Solidity contract, what bytecode will be present on the blockchain, if any?
+0x6080604052600080fdfea264697066735822122005587ff223b480866e9d3010eed2b9bec42b505b79181e2348263f4045a036a864736f6c63430008130033

+It will set the free memory pointer and will revert.
+Then, it will set an explicit invalid opcode.
+After that, it will be same opcodes that will never be reached by the contract's execution.

-7. How does the EVM price memory usage? x
+7. How does the EVM price memory usage?
+Memory usage has a static gas cost of 3 and a dynamic cost.
+Memory expansion may be triggered when the byte offset (modulo 32) accessed is bigger than previous offsets.
+If a larger offset trigger of memory expansion occurs, the cost of accessing the higher offset is computed and removed from the total gas available at the current call context.
+When a memory expansion is triggered, only the additional bytes of memory must be paid for.
+The memory_byte_size can be obtained with opcode MSIZE.

+static_gas = 3

+memory_cost = (memory_size_word ** 2) / 512 + (3 * memory_size_word)
+memory_size_word = (memory_byte_size or MSIZE + 31) / 32
+memory_expansion_cost = new_memory_cost - last_memory_cost
+dynamic_gas = memory_expansion_cost

 8. What is stored in the metadata section of a smart contract? x
 9. What is the uncle-block attack from an MEV perspective? x
 10. How do you conduct a signature malleability attack? x